Advanced Tribute Writing

 Writing tributes for funerals is a particular art!
 This practical course provides techniques for enhancing tribute writing and rhetorical skills, the emphasis being on skill development and practical exercises.
 Hard work, fun, no tears all guaranteed!

 Who is this Course for?

-This training course is for practicing Funeral Celebrants who would like to improve on this central skill and for those who may feel their tributes are becoming too samey.
+This training course is for practicing Funeral Celebrants who have completed the NOCN Level 3 Diploma in Funeral Celebrancy and would like to improve on this central skill, and for those who may feel their tributes are becoming too samey.

 It is recommended that delegates have conducted at least 12 funerals before attending the course.